Jakob2000Cam/multipli-lent/README.md

 data_cleaner

 This function calls on the extract_numbers function to clean a number of mixed data type columns.
-Additionally, dates are convert to pandas.datetime objects.
+Additionally, dates are converted to pandas.datetime objects.
 Finally the dates_and_times_corrector is called to correct all times for timezones.

 impute_columns

 This serves to fill missing values.
 Two different imputers are created for text and numeric data types respectively.
 Missing text values are replaced with "unknown" for lack of a better strategy and missing numeric values are replaced with the mode of the column.
 This would ideally be replaced by a more sophisticated strategy later on.
 Dates are left as they are, hopefully later on they too can be imputed for example by converting to a numeric data type, finding some sort of average measure and then converting back to date.
-Data is returned a dataframe, however with scrambled column order.
+Data is returned as a dataframe, however with scrambled column order.

 dates_and_times_corrector